top of page

 "Elizabeth Keckley was a prolific woman whose work left behind a heritage that was spectacular and profound.
 What she was able to accomplish during her lifetime is astounding.

-Her story is one of Faith, Courage, Perseverance.
+Her story is one of Faith, Courage, and Perseverance.
 She left behind a brilliant legacy of Staying Power.
-I am honored to share her narrative and the paths she cleared and paved for future generations to follow."
-Author, C. Georgina C.
+I am honored to share her narrative and the paths she cleared and paved for future generations to follow." - Carmen Evelyn G. Nuyda -

 Mrs. Elizabeth Hobbs Keckley, February 1818-May 26, 1907